tony-vn/NyaaScrape-qBittorrent/README.md

 - Integrate proper sentiment analysis to filter for useful, constructive comments

 ## :triangular_flag_on_post: Problems:
+Since this program relies on internet https requests, if you run into issues, double check your internet connection and speed.
+Slow VPNs or alternative DNS's may need to be turned off.

 Please feel free to report any issues!

 ## :page_with_curl: License